Want to impress your friends with your extensive knowledge of the world? Check out these 22 fun facts about Cocos Keeling Islands!

 - Cocos Islands grows vegetables, coconuts, bananas and pawpaws (papaya).

 - Its industry consists of tourism and copra (dried coconut kernels) products.

 - This beautiful country exports copra.

-Do you know any interesting or fun facts about Cocos Keeling Islands that we missed?
-Share them here in the comments section below!
+Do you know any fun facts about Cocos Keeling Islands?
+Share them in the comments below!